 Section 1035 exchange.
 You may have to report exchanges of insurance contracts, including an exchange under section 1035, under which any designated distribution may be made.
 For a section 1035 exchange that is in part taxable, file a separate Form 1099-R to report the taxable amount.
-See Section 1035 exchange on page R-1.
+See Section 1035 exchange on page R-2.

-Transfer of IRA to spouse.
-If you transfer an interest in an IRA from one spouse to another spouse under a divorce or separation instrument or QDRO, the transfer is tax free.
+Transfer of an IRA to spouse.
+If you transfer or re-designate an interest from one spouse's IRA to an IRA for the other spouse under a divorce or separation instrument, the transfer or re-designation as provided under section 408(d)(6) is tax free.
 Do not report such a transfer on Form 1099-R.